 You must follow the principles of "data protection by design and by default," including implementing "appropriate technical and organizational measures" to protect data.
 In other words, data protection is something you now have to consider whenever you do anything with other people's personal data.
 You also need to make sure any processing of personal data adheres to the data protection principles outlined in Article 5.
 Technical measures include encryption, and organizational measures are things like limiting the amount of personal data you collect or deleting data you no longer need.
 The point is that it needs to be something you and your employees are always aware of.

 A data protection impact assessment (aka privacy impact assessment) is a way to help you understand how your product or service could jeopardize your customers' data, as well as how to minimize those risks.
 The UK Information Commissioner's Office (ICO) has a data protection impact assessment checklist on its website.
-The GDPR requires organizations to carry out this kind of analysis whenever you plan to use people's data in such a way that it's "likely to result in a high risk to [their] rights and freedoms."
+The GDPR requires organizations to carry out this kind of analysis whenever they plan to use people's data in such a way that it's "likely to result in a high risk to [their] rights and freedoms."
 The ICO recommends just doing it anytime you're about to process personal data.

 If there's a data breach and personal data is exposed, you are required to notify the supervisory authority in your jurisdiction within 72 hours.
 A list of many of the EU member states supervisory authorities can be found here.
 The GDPR does not specify whom you should notify if you are not an EU-based organization.
 For those in English-speaking non-EU countries, you may find it easiest to notify the Office of the Data Protection Commissioner in Ireland.
 You are also required to quickly communicate data breaches to your data subjects unless the breach is unlikely to put them at risk (for instance, if the stolen data is encrypted).